jayeshmurli/Jayesh-Car-Tracker-Sensor/README.md

  * Download or Clone Repository to local directory `git clone URL`.
  * Open Command Prompt and navigate to local directory `cd <localdirectory-path>`.
  * Open the project using Eclipse IDE.
- * Install maven dependencies on Eclipse IDE.
+ * Install maven dependencies on Eclipse IDE. <br>
     Right Click on Project >> Run As >> Maven Build
- * Start MongoDB server and import given database.
+ * Start MongoDB server and import given database. <br>
     `mongorestore -d Sensor <localdirectory-path>/Sensor/ -u username -p password`
  * Start the Apache server
  * Use provided REST APIs to test the application.